flycheck/flycheck/doc/languages.rst

          The package directory as string.
 Has no effect if `flycheck-emacs-lisp-initialize-packages` is nil.

+      .. defcustom:: flycheck-emacs-lisp-check-declare

+         If non-nil, also check `declare-function` forms using `check-declare-file`.

    .. syntax-checker:: emacs-lisp-checkdoc

       Check Emacs Lisp documentation conventions with ``checkdoc``.